skymond-software/rest-server/lib/cnext/README.md

 CThreads.h includes the correct header based on the compiler, either PosixCTheads.h or WinCThreads.h.
 The corresponding C libraries have the standard C functions for threading.
 The libraries ensure functionality that conforms to the C specification.
 I have also added thrd_terminate to the supported functions in these libraries.
 Even though it is not a best practice to terminate a thread, there are situations where it is necessary and the language should not constrain programmers from necessary operations.
 Without a cross-platform way to do this, developers would still have to rely on OS-specific mechanisms for the times that this is necesary.

+### CThreadsMessages

+In working with threads, I realized that there was nothing for message passing defined in C.  I consider that to be a gap in the C specification.
+So, I wrote an extension to the threads support for message passing.
+This allows generic messages to be passed from one thread to another.
+The implementation is a radix tree of message queues where keys in the radix tree are thrd_t thread IDs.
+The radix tree implementation is lock free, so it's relatively performant.
+A message queue for a thread is created by the thread wrapper in one of the C threads implementations and destroyed by the thrd_exit function.

 ### Coroutines

 It's not clear to me why support for coroutines was never added to the C specification considering their use in cooperative multitasking operating systems.
 To fill this void, I have created a pure C coroutines library that works by subdividing the main stack.
 This approach removes the need for dynamic memory of any kind and is well-suited to embedded environments, which is the primary audience of C.